Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/_index.md

 ## Query instances

+It is possible to query instances based on a number of query parameters.

+Application owners can search for from a single application or across all applications that they have.
+Using this endpoint requires the scope 'altinn:instances.read'.
+And query parameter 'org' or 'appId' must be included in the request.

+Users can search for instances linked to either themselves or an instanceOwner they are authorized to read the instances of.
+Query parametr 'instanceOwner.partyId' must be included in the request if using this endpoint as an end user.

-Application owners can search for application instances with a simple GET request towards the *instances* endpoint.
+Search for instances with a simple GET request towards the *instances* endpoint.
 Avaliable query paramters include:

 - process.currentTask (string)